sam-goodwin/eventual/docs/reference/0-service.md

 });
 ```

-The only required property is `entry`, which points at the entrypoint `.ts` or `.js` file that contains the application logic for your service.
+The `entry` property points to the entrypoint `.ts` or `.js` file that contains the application logic for your service.
 A service's application logic is implemented using the 4 building blocks:

 1. [API](./1-api.md)
 2. [Events](./2-event.md)